ap94sd24/portfolio/README.md

 ## Design Ideas & Change
-The design layout looks significantly different from my low-fidelity prototype as I wanted to have a cleaner design that has a landing page that focus visitors's attention to my profile, follow by a showcase of my projects.
+The design layout have a clean design that has a landing page that focus visitors's attention to my profile, follow by a showcase of my projects.
-I also wanted to be able to integrate some fluidity into my website design which was lacking in my prototype I submitted.
-As you can see, the website  allows potential visitors to easily navigate around my portfolio and quickly find information about myself and the the projects that I have done and include links for recruiters to contact me.
+I also wanted to be able to integrate some fluidity into my website design which was lacking in my original prototype.
+The website allows potential visitors to easily navigate around my portfolio and quickly find information about myself and projects I have done and included links for recruiters to contact me.

 ## How to open website
 Use the link: